- En suite bath with shower

 - Hair dryer and bath products

-- Kitchenette space with microwave and refrigerator
+- Kitchenette space with refrigerator

 - 1 queen and 1 full size pillow top beds